Xilinx/Vitis_Libraries/dsp/docs/src/index.rst

 AIE DSP library consists of designs of various DSP algorithms, optimized to take full advantage of the processing power of the Xilinx |reg| Versal |reg| Adaptive Computing Acceleration Platform (ACAP) devices, which contain an array of Xilinx |reg| AI Engines - high-performance vector processors.

-The library is organized into three types of AIE designs, namely:
+The library is organized into three part, namely:

 - L1 AIE kernels,

 - L2 AIE graphs, and

-- L3 software APIs.
+- L3 software APIs,

+though at present there are no L3 software APIs and the recommended entry point for all library elements is an L2 AIE graph.

 Please refer to :ref:`INTRODUCTION` for more information.